[Updated November 2020]

 The East London Museum hosts a 400-year-old dodo egg, the last remaining complete specimen in the world.
 The celebrated naturalist Dr Marjorie Courtenay-Latimer, the discoverer of the Coelacanth and curator of the East London Museum, inherited the egg.
 There has been some debate as to whether it is real or not.
 Visit the museum to find out more.

 11. Elephant experience at Inkwenkwezi Private Nature Reserve

-12. Beach break cafe at Nahoon beach
+12. The Beach Break Café at Nahoon Beach

 13. East London nostalgia at the Windmill Roadhouse

-14. Nahoon Footprints – The world’s oldest human trace fossil footprints of their kind
+14. Nahoon Footprints – the world’s oldest human trace fossil footprints of their kind

-Bat Cave near Nahoon Reef was the site of this exciting discovery.
-The child foot prints were dated to 124 000 years ago, making them the oldest human footprints of their kind.
-After the roof of the cave collapsed they have been preserved in the East London Museum.
+Bat’s Cave near Nahoon Reef was the site of this exciting discovery.
+The child’s footprints were dated to more than 124,000 years ago, making them the oldest human footprints of their kind.
+Since the roof of the cave collapsed, they have been preserved in the East London Museum.

 15. 3 Silos MTB Adventure Trails